technofocus-pte/cpltextnsibltdeepdepth/Lab 3/Lab 3 - Build a custom engine agent to chat with your data using Teams AI library and Teams Toolkit.md

     ![A screenshot of a computer AI-generated content may be incorrect.](./media/image16.png)

-2. Select the Azure OpenAI service **ContosoAgent@lab.LabInstanceId** that you created earlier.
+2. Select the Azure OpenAI service **ContosoAgent@lab.LabInstance.Id** that you created earlier.

     ![A screenshot of a computer AI-generated content may be incorrect.](./media/image17.png)